YoshkinKit/Unity-Boids/README.md

 - `BoidData.cs`: Data structure for Boids.
 - `BoidSettings.cs`: Settings for Boids.
 - `BoidCompute.compute`: A shader to compute the behavior of Boids on the graphics card.
+- `BoidVisualizer.cs`: Visualization tool for boid behaviors, vectors, and connections.
+- `DirectionPointsVisualizer.cs`: Helper class for visualizing direction points as a gradient sphere.

 ## Installation